AmazeeLabs/stylelint-config-amazee/README.md

 ## Usage

-If you've installed `stylelint-config-amazee` locally within your project, just set your `stylelint` config to:
+If you've installed `stylelint-config-amazee` locally within your project, just set your project root `.stylelint` file config to:

 ```json
 {